majeedraza1/carousel-slider/readme.txt

 == Upgrade Notice ==
 Update to get new features and better security.

+== Frequently Asked Questions ==

+= Will Carousel Slider work with my theme? =
+Carousel Slider works with any WordPress theme if themes are developed according to WordPress standard.

+= Is Carousel Slider responsive? =
+Yes, Carousel Slider is fully responsive, mobile and touch-friendly.

+= Can I add Carousel Slider anywhere on my website?= Yes, you can add carousel inside your blog posts, pages, widgets, and anywhere else on your WordPress website with a shortcode.

+= Can I have multiple carousels on same post/page?
+Yes.
+You can add multiple carousel on save post/page.

+= How to use Carousel Slider in Gutenberg Block Editor (WordPress 5.0 or later) = Carousel Slider is first class citizen in Gutenberg Block Editor.
+Just search 'carousel slider'.
+There is a dedicated 'carousel slider' block with live preview for Gutenberg Block Editor.

 == Changelog ==

 = version 2.1.0 - 2022-05-26 =